Skip to content

 • ghost-pink2.png screen shot

-Add the following code before the draw() function which will create the ghosts and give each one an individual speed and direction to start with but all will have the same starting position:
+Place the following code before the call to pgzrun.go() which will create the ghosts and give each one an individual speed and direction to start with but all will have the same starting position:

 GHOST_START_X = WIDTH / 2